Apply Now

 DETAILS

-This course is designed for students who need to review basic algebra skills.
-It covers topics including positive and negative real numbers, solving and graphing linear equations and systems of linear equations, applications of algebra, exponents and scientific notation, operations with polynomials, factoring, rational expressions, functions and their graphs, inequalities, roots, radicals and complex numbers.
+This survey level course is designed to build basic algebra skills.
+It covers topics including positive and negative real numbers, solving linear equations and their applications, integer exponents, operations with polynomials, factoring, rational expressions, logarithms, graphing and equations of lines.

 PSY 101